-This approach maps the different capabilities required and segregates them into broad categories like lead management, analytics, content, social media, etc. The approach can also break down marketing function into specialized roles.
-Solvis Consulting uses a function or role oriented marketing technology stack.
+This approach maps the different capabilities required and segregates them into broad categories like lead management, analytics, content, social media, etc. The approach can also break down marketing functions into specialized roles.
+Solvis Consulting uses a function or role-oriented marketing technology stack.

 Topologies of Marketing Technology